What Are Tendon and Ligament Tears?

 The main cause of torn tendons and ligaments is traumatic injury, such as:

-Football and basketball players tend to be at a higher risk for ACL tears, but they can happen to anyone at any time.
+Football and basketball players tend to have a higher risk for ACL tears, but anyone can have one at any time.

 Meniscus tears have two common causes — a traumatic injury to the knee or the process of degeneration.
 They often occur from twisting a bent knee joint.